Study abroad (outgoing)

 Factsheets about all partner universities are available on Mobility-Online.

-Before you apply, we recommend to take part in the ETH Infomarkt and at the information event of the department.
+Before applying, we recommend that you attend the online information session and information fair organised by the Mobility Office and the specific information event organised by UMNW.
 Another source of information is the International Knowledge Base.
 Check the requirements and conditions of the department and then decide on an exchange programme and a host university.

 The grade average of the first-year examination is decisive for the place allocation.
-If this is less than 4.5, the performances in examination block I (Regulations 2011) or examination blocks I and II (Regulations 2016) are taken into account.
+If this is less than 4.5, other achievements will be taken into account (see Requirements and Preparations/Grade Average).

 • Decision ETH

-Before entering the exchange, you must fill in the Learning agreement of the study programme and have it approved by the responsible persons.
-This form records the courses and credit points earned at the host university.
+Before participating in the exchange programme, Bachelor students must complete the programme's Learning Agreement and have it approved by the responsible persons.
+Master's students specialising in Environmental Systems and Policy Analysis must complete the corresponding Learning Agreement and have it signed.
+This form lists the courses and credit points that will be earned at the host university.

-After you have received the transcript of records from your host university, please bring it in person to the Departmental exchange coordinator.
+The original Transcript of Records must be sent directly to the mobility coordinator or mobility office.
+An unencrypted/unsigned PDF cannot be accepted.
 The study programme must be approved by the study advisor of the specialisation, the adivsor of Humanities and Social Sciences and the exchange coordinator of Environmental Sciences before starting the exchange programme.
-Courses successfully completed at the host university are credited – as agreed on the Learning Agreement.
+Courses successfully completed at the host university are credited as agreed on the Learning Agreement.

 Responsibilities